okeeffed/developer-notes/manual/Rust/Rust-Lang-Org-Book.md

 ## Comparing a guess to the secret number

-We can now use another standard library to help give more information on the accuracy of the guess.
+We can now use another standard library to help give more information on the accuracy of the guess:

 ```rust
 use std::io;